sckott/talks/sfu/resources/r_resources.md

 You can combine LaTeX or Markdown with your code

 For Word users = try Markdown with knitr first, shallower learning curve relative to LaTeX.
+You can also convert this document to Word using knitr (see [here](http://yihui.name/knitr/demo/pandoc/)

 `library(knitr)` then in Toolbar do *New File* then *R Markdown* to get started